gRastello/pava/README.md

 ```

 ## Known Issues
-- The not-introduction rule is bugged in version 0.1.0.0; everything is already fixed in this branch.
+- The not-introduction and implication-introduction rules are bugged in version 0.1.0.0; everything is already fixed in this branch (and in the next version as well).